Recruitment

 Who do we share this information with?

-Evelyn Partners will not usually disclose information about an applicant to any person outside Evelyn Partners or the group without that applicant’s prior consent save where to the extent that disclosure is necessary for contractual or legal obligations or for the purposes of processing set out in this Privacy Notice.
+Evelyn Partners will not usually disclose information about an applicant to any person outside Evelyn Partners or the Evelyn Partners group of companies without that applicant’s prior consent save where to the extent that disclosure is necessary for contractual or legal obligations or for the purposes of processing set out in this Privacy Notice.
 For example, it may be necessary that Evelyn Partners discloses applicants’ personal information with:

 • Our service providers who act only on our instructions (e.g. Recruitment Consultants); and